 The "Facing America Mario Schifano, 1960-65" solo exhibition opened at the Center for Italian Modern Art in New York on January 26th.
 Curated by Francesco Guzzetti and with the patronage of the Mario Schifano Archive and MiBACT.
 Facing America.
 Mario Schifano, 1960-65, curata da Francesco Guzzetti.
-The focus of the exhibition is the early years of Mario Schifano's career in relation to the New York art scene of the early 1960s.

 The Center for Italian Modern Art (CIMA) confirms for the 2021 exhibition season the first institutional exhibition focused on the painter Mario Schifano (1934-1998) and his activity between 1960 and 1965.
 A reference figure in post-war and contemporary Italian art, Schifano radically redefined painting through his multifaceted approach, marking with his work the transition period from the post-war period to the new figuration of the 1960s.
 Through the radical redefinition of the principles of painting and the experimentation of innumerable means and fields of expression, Schifano developed a new visual vocabulary from the beginning of 1960.
 His activity was prophetic of the development of the visual arts at an international level, to the point that his works precede international Pop Art and are now comparable with the artistic revolution carried out by Andy Warhol in the same years in the United States.